What is the Best Risk and Reward Ratio?

 What do you think is the best Risk and Reward Ratio on the Forex market?

-Whatever the ratio of Stop Loss to Take Profit may be, trading efficiency will not change.
+The truth is that whatever the ratio of Stop Loss to Take Profit you choose, trading efficiency will not change.

 It doesn’t matter whether it is 2:1, 1:1, or 1:3.

-If you always open trades based on the specific ratio of SL to TP, it will not bring you both any additional profits and losses.
+If you always open trades based on the specific ratio of SL to TP, it will not bring you any additional profit or loss.

 Take a look at this simple table:

 Depending on the ratio, the number of winning and losing trades will change.
-However, if you multiply this number by the result of a trade, the output will be zero.
+However, if you multiply this number by the result of a trade, you'll get a zero in the end.

 What Else is There to Know?

-Any trade comprises two components: the market entry and the market exit.
+Any trade consists of two components: the market entry and the market exit.
 Proper use of each component increases the profitability of your trading system as a whole.

-So, by using the fixed ratio of Stop Loss to Take Profit, you neutralize the potential of the second component (exit from a trade).
-Simply put, you enter a trade with a signal and exit it somehow.
+So, by using the fixed ratio of Stop Loss to Take Profit in Forex (SL&TP), you neutralize the potential of the second component (exit from a trade).
+Simply put, you enter a trade with a signal and exit it at random.

-To benefit from the potential of the second component, SL and TP must be set deliberately according to the market situation.
+To benefit from the potential of the second component, SL and TP must be set deliberately, taking into account the market situation.

 Of course, this effect cannot be achieved in practice, but it’s something to strive for.
-Note that this doesn’t mean that you have to catch the price movement from a high to a low, but this means that you have to trade from entry signal to exit signal.
+Please mind that this doesn’t mean that you have to catch the price movement from its high to its low, this means that you have to trade from entry signal to exit signal.

 Take a look at this trade as an example:

-Does the ratio of SL to TP make sense in this case?
+Does the ratio of SL to TP matter in this case?
 No, it doesn’t make any difference.
-We can set the ratio of 1:10, and we can set 10:1: it all depends on the market situation.
+We can set the ratio to 1:10, and we can set it to 10:1.
+It all depends on the market situation.